Skip to main content

 source = sql_database().with_resources("family")

-#using the "last_modified" field as an incremental field using initial value of midnight January 1, 2024
+# Using the "last_modified" field as an incremental field using initial value of midnight January 1, 2024

 source.family.apply_hints(incremental=dlt.sources.incremental("updated", initial_value=pendulum.DateTime(2022, 1, 1, 0, 0, 0)))

-#running the pipeline
+# Running the pipeline

 pipeline = dlt.pipeline(destination="duckdb")

-info = pipeline.run(source, write_disposition="merge")
+load_info = pipeline.run(source, write_disposition="merge")

 info